 - The Sunday Times, 13 October 1918

 The settlers battled on as they’d put all their money into their farms.
-The Company greatly assisted the settlers in many ways but resisted revaluing the land or they'd make a financial loss.
+The Company greatly assisted them in many ways but resisted revaluing the land or they'd make a financial loss.
 It eventually came to a point where the Company had to reduce the money owed or many settlers would abandon their farms.

 To prevent the collapse of the scheme, and the district they were trying to grow, the Company agreed in 1920 to reduce the prices of already sold farms by a staggering 40 percent.
 They also gave other concessions such as the 20 years for repayment to recommence from 1920.

-With the scheme a financial disaster the Company disposed of all of their unsold Ready Made Farms in Carnamah to the Repatriation Department of the State Government.
+With the scheme a financial disaster the Company disposed of all of their unsold Ready-Made Farms in Carnamah to the Repatriation Department of the State Government.